2019segret/2019segret.github.io/docs/articles/DIscrete Diffusion Models.md

 The craze for diffusion models started in 2019 and since then, the impressive results of such models drew the attention of the ML research community.
 As of today, an ever increasing amount of teams are conducting active research and publishing in the field.
 This series of articles is an attempt at summarizing the major contributions, their general ideas, the common architectures along with discussing their computational limitations.
 I could not possibly cover all papers that have been published so far, and that many work that has not been included here deserve full consideration too.
 This document is for educational purposes, and aims to be an introductory work for any one willing to enter the field.
 There would be a lot more to say about each contributions but I tried to keep a general approach.

 Sohl-Dickstein et al. (2015) [1] introduced diffusion probabilistic models, a class of generative models which match a data distribution by learning to reverse a multi-step noising process.
-It was then followed by a myriad of variations, improvements and evolution (Song et al. [2], Dhariwal et al. [3], Song et al. [4]) which lead to impressive results (Ramesh et al. [5], Saharia et al. [6]).
+It was then followed by a myriad of variations, improvements and evolution (Song et al., Dhariwal et al. [3], Song et al. [4]) which lead to impressive results (Ramesh et al. [5], Saharia et al. [6]).
 The whole purpose is to draw fresh new samples from a distribution that cannot easily be tracked.
 Instinctively, the process boils down to two steps.
 First, the forward process (training time), which consists in adding gradual noise to the intangible distribution to turn it into a known-one (typically gaussian), from which we can sample from.
 While doing so, a neural networks attempts to learn the "path" the prior distribution has followed to reach the posterior.
 The second step is the backward process, referred to as inference.
 It consists in sampling from the known distribution and going back up the previously learned "path" until we reach the intangible distribution.
 Therefore we end up with a new sampled point.
 Comparatively with GANs, diffusion models avoid collapse mode (Metz et al. [7]) and offer more diversity of generated samples.
 Moreover, they seem to be usually more easily trainable because they require less hyperparameters, are more stable.
 However, a major drawback remains the inference time that usually requires hundreds up to thousands forward passes in a neural network, which make inference too long.

 ## Discrete Diffusion Models